Falling in Love with Calhoun County

 The Calhoun County Barn Quilt Project began in 2008 as a community based effort to promote and preserve the agricultural and rural heritage of Calhoun County.
 The county’s unique geography lends...

-Located in Kampsville, the Center for American Archeology is dedicated to discovering and disseminating the unwritten story of the humans that occupied the region surrounding the confluence of the...
+Schedule a group tour to Kampsville to visit the Center for American Archeology, dedicated to discovering and disseminating the unwritten story of the humans that occupied the region surrounding the...

-Offering breakfast, lunch and supper specials with a great view of the Illinois river.
-Overnight docking available.
+Group reservations are available at Illinois Riverdock Restaurant, offering breakfast, lunch and supper specials with a great view of the Illinois river.

 Open year round, Odelehr's offers fresh strawberries, blueberries, red, black and yellow raspberries, peaches, apples, tomatoes, corn, pumpkins, squash, and garden produce.
 Pick up flowering bedding...